alanjames1987/marilyn/README.md

 To populate this variable you can use the built in CRUD methods listed below, or the collection setter.

 If you use the CRUD methods various built in callbacks will be run.
-If you manipulate `_collection` directly these callback functions won't be called.
+If you use the collection setter these callback functions won't be called.

 ```js
 Marilyn.model('someModelName', function(){